quicwg/base-drafts/draft-ietf-quic-tls.md

 {{exchange-summary}} shows the multiple packets that form a single "flight" of messages being processed individually, to show what incoming messages trigger different actions.
+This shows multiple "Get Handshake" invocations to retrieve handshake messages at different encryption levels.
 New handshake messages are requested after incoming packets have been processed.

-This process varies based on the structure of endpoint implementations and the order in which packets arrive; this is intended to illustrate the steps involved in a single handshake exchange.
+{{exchange-summary}} shows one possible structure for a simple handshake exchange.
+The exact process varies based on the structure of endpoint implementations and the order in which packets arrive.
+Implementations could use a different number of operations or execute them in other orders.

 ## TLS Version {#tls-version}